London Air Travel » British Airways News & Operational Updates »

 Here is the current status of BA’s long haul network at London Gatwick Airport.

-Next summer, BA will add new services to Aruba, Guyana and Vancouver and reinstate seasonal services to Las Vegas.
+This summer, BA has added new services to Aruba, Guyana and Vancouver and reinstated seasonal services to Las Vegas.

 You can also see our dedicated guide to BA’s London Heathrow long haul route network and short haul networks for London City, Gatwick and Heathrow.